sgware/serialsoc/readme.md

 `halt` the server will shut down, and if you type `catch fire` an exception will cause the server to crash.

+Even when the server crashes because of an uncaught exception, it still closes all open connections and gracefully shuts down via `onClose` and `onStop` before finally throwing the exception.

 ## Ownership and License

 Serial Server Sockets was created in December 2025 by Stephen G. Ware, Ph.D.